13 : Today and Tomorrow

 Fava Beans |

-This seems popular with green tinged policy makers, keen on preserving habitats and wildlife biodiversity and whatnot.
-Most schemes seem to rely on government financial or policy support or happenstance.
-Given that most land is held privately with the aim of profit, I do wonder how much this will catch on although some marginal fields will probably be abandoned.
+This seems popular with green-tinged policy makers, keen on creating habitats, wildlife biodiversity and whatnot.
+Most schemes seem to rely on government inducements or happenstance.
+Given that most land is privately owned for profit, I wonder how much this will catch on and expect some marginal fields to be abandoned.
 In the meantime, rewilding mostly seems to be a hobby; gardens without the need for gardening!

 Thanks in part to the demand for content from streaming platforms, film-making is now big business in South East England and atmospheric villages lend themselves to use as locations and sets.
 Some places already rake in trade and fees from this.
-I have pointed to a few on the bike routes; love ‘em or laugh at ‘em.
-Hambeldon near Henley is a good example and has the additional advantage of being owned in its entirety by a Swiss billionaire and close to the studios orbiting London.
-See: Link Culdenfaw : Filming
+I have pointed to a few on the bike routes and written a double post on the massive local film studios.
+Did you know that Barbieland was in Watford?
+Tinseltown on Thames

 The Leisure Economy

 We have far, far more land devoted to golf courses than other European countries.
-Many don’t seem to be used much on weekdays but remain to discourage public access even on rights of way across great swathes of countryside.
-Bah humbug you might say, if you are the average age of a mid-week golfer, but my unbiased and entirely objective opinion is that they should be the first candidate for rewilding or housebuilding in some urban areas.
+Many don’t seem to be used much on weekdays but still discourage public access across great swathes of countryside.
+Bah humbug, you might say, if you are the average age of a mid-week golfer, but my unbiased and entirely objective opinion is that they should be the first candidate for rewilding or housebuilding in some urban areas.

 Hostile (golf) territory |